Viktor Giacobbo: Characters played

-A seldom seen figure, a bit similar to the Italian-guy, but with different hair (partially grey).
+A seldom seen figure, a bit similar to the Italian guy, but with different hair (partially grey).
 According to the sketch "Der neue Arena-Moderator", he is a "weapons dealer and mafioso".
-In a fictive discussion of the programme "Arena", he celebrates himself, putting the hands in the air and making gestures to increase the own applause.
+In a fictive discussion of the programme "Arena", he celebrates himself, putting his hands in the air and making gestures to increase his own applause.
 The (real) Kurt Aeschbacher, who plays the moderator, says that Örkan speaks the Swiss German dialect of Berne very well - But Örkan only says a few, merely unclear, words and imitates gun sounds.